 The will also stipulated that the Board of Directors could sell small portions on the outskirts of the property, if necessary, but must never sell the woods adjoining the creek, “as I desire the farm and its surroundings to be kept and preserved as nearly as possible in its present condition.”
 Currently, 242 acres of the original land is still much as it was over a century ago.

 Garrett Williamson has been generous with the use of the facilities over the years.
 Classes were held in the Lodge when the Marple Newtown High School burned down in 1956.
 The Ellis School had some classes on the property over the years.
 A private school for Armenian children also leased the lodge in the early 1970’s.
 The Marple Newtown Recreation Commission also had an office here.

 Senior citizens, churches, nonprofit organizations, and other outside groups use the facilities for picnics, social functions, and retreats.
-The Delaware County 4-H uses the original barn and pastures to teach youth about agriculture.
+Garrett Williamson introduced their new Agriculture Department in 2021.

 Garrett Williamson still has a charming reminder of this unselfish woman, who loved her childhood home enough to retrieve it and leave it for the enjoyment of those less fortunate.
 A poem in her own fine needlework, stitched when Elizabeth was 16, reads…